Moriarty the Patriot: Musicals

 A stage musical adaptation, titled Musical "Moriarty the Patriot" (ミュージカル『憂国のモリアーティ』, Myūjikaru "Yūkoku no Moriāti"), was first announced in December 2018. with the latest one having been performed in August and September 2023.
 All opus were directed by Nishimori Hideyuki under Marvelous Co., with Tadasuke working as composer.

 The musicals starred Shogo Suzuki as William James Moriarty and Ryo Hirano as Sherlock Holmes.
-Ikkei Yamamoto also starred as Louis James Moriarty, Kubota Hidetoshi as Albert James Moriarty, Yūki Izawa as Sebastian Moran, Ryotaro Akazawa (opus 1–3) and Ryōki Nagae (opus 4–5) as Fred Porlock, Cecile Daigo as James Bonde, Kenta Kamakari as John H. Watson, Kanon Nanaki as Ms. Hudson and Shun Takagi as George Lestrade.
+Yamamoto Ikkei also starred as Louis James Moriarty, Hidetoshi Kubota as Albert James Moriarty, Yūki Izawa as Sebastian Moran, Ryotaro Akazawa (opus 1–3) and Ryōki Nagae (opus 4–5) as Fred Porlock, Cecile Daigo as James Bonde, Kenta Kamakari as John H. Watson, Kanon Nanaki as Ms. Hudson and Shun Takagi as George Lestrade.

 The first opus premiered on May 10, 2019, and the fifth opus premiered on August 24, 2023, and ended on September 10 of that same year.
 The musicals followed the story chronologically with the fifth opus covering the complete "The Final Problem" arc.